What Is Cloud Connectivity? Definition, Benefits & Use Cases

 Dedicated private connections, such as AWS Direct Connect or Azure ExpressRoute, route traffic over a private circuit.
 The result is low latency, predictable throughput, and a stronger security posture, making this approach standard for enterprises running mission-critical workloads in the cloud.

-SD-WAN and Virtual Connections
+SD-WAN & Virtual Connections

 SD-WAN creates intelligent virtual connections that route traffic across multiple underlying links – broadband, MPLS, LTE – based on real-time conditions and policy rules.
 It gives organizations a more cost-effective path to reliable cloud connectivity by optimizing available resources rather than requiring new physical infrastructure.